ionvision/ionvision.github.io.bk/research/readinglist.md

 - [OpenCV 2 Computer Vision Application Programming Cookbook](http://www.laganiere.name/opencvCookbook/), by Robert Laganiere.

-> You might also be interested in [Mastering OpenCV with Practical Computer Vision Projects](http://www.amazon.com/Mastering-OpenCV-Practical-Computer-Projects/dp/1849517827), by Daniel Baggio, if you want to build some fancy projects based on Android, iOS and Microsoft Kinect.
+> You might also be interested in *Mastering OpenCV with Practical Computer Vision Projects*, by Daniel Baggio, if you want to build some fancy projects based on Android, iOS and Microsoft Kinect.

 <br>